How to Help Someone who is Suicidal and Save a Life

 Be yourself.
 Let the person know you care, that he/she is not alone.
 The right words are often unimportant.
 If you are concerned, your voice and manner will show it.

 Listen.
-Let the suicidal person unload despair, ventilate anger.
+Let the suicidal person unload despair, vent anger.
 No matter how negative the conversation seems, the fact that it exists is a positive sign.

 Be sympathetic, non-judgmental, patient, calm, accepting.
 Your friend or family member is doing the right thing by talking about his/her feelings.